-- (a) Subject to paragraph (b), your premises may not be disconnected during the following times ('the protected period'): - (i) on a business day before 8.00am or after 3.00pm; or
+- (a) Subject to paragraph (b), your premises may not be disconnected during the following times (theprotected period'): - (i) on a business day before 8.00am or after 3.00pm; or

 The protected period for a residential customer in Victoria is before 8:00am or after 2:00pm.
-The protected period for a business customer in Victoria is before 8:00am or after 3:00pm.
+The protected period for a business customer in Victoria is before 8:00am or after 3:00pm

-- (ii) on a Friday or the day before a public holiday; or - (iii) on a weekend or a public holiday; or

-- (iv) on the days between 20 December and 31 December (both inclusive) in any year; or - (v) if you are being disconnected under clause 14.1(a), during an extreme weather event.
+- (ii) on a Friday or the day before a public holiday; or - (iii) on a weekend or a public holiday; or - (iv) on the days between 20 December and 31 December (both inclusive) in any year; or - (v) if you are being disconnected under clause 14.1Error!
+Reference ource not found., during an extreme weather event.